dronnikovigor/NetPackets-Simulator/README.md

 * `valgrid` - for checking memory leaks
 * `tshark` - for dumping packets
 * built QUIC from Chromium sources for QUIC tests (check for it: https://www.chromium.org/quic/playing-with-quic)
+* built QUICHE from sources for QUICHE tests (check for it: https://github.com/cloudflare/quiche)

 ### How to run
 1. Build project with dependencies: